Existence of 2-parameter crossings, with applications: Existence of 2-parameter crossings

 In all these cases, $Z\cap Y$ is generically 1-dimensional: over every vertical arc (oriented downward) in $\Delta$ the Morse function corresponds to a pair of consecutive 3-dimensional 2-handle attachments, and every point of $Z\cap Y$ is an intersection between the cocore of the first 2-handle (1-dimensional in each arc, sweeping out a 2-dimensional subset of $M_0$) and the core of the second (2-dimensional in each arc, sweeping out a 3-dimensional subset of $M_0$).
 Certainly there is no way to switch the order of handle attachments while keeping the intersection between core and cocore inside the lune, and (as the first example shows) there is no general way to move a vertical arc of intersections out of $\Delta$ by a homotopy.\end{ex}

-\begin{prop}[Existence of $R_3$ deformations] There exists an $R_3$ deformation when there are no cusps in the triangle and the minimal fiber genus in a neighborhood of the triangle is at least 2. \end{prop} \begin{proof}Figure~\ref{triangle} depicts the closure $\Delta$ of a neighborhood of a triangle of fold arcs.
+\begin{prop}[Existence of Reidemeister-3 fold crossings] A Reidemeister-3 fold crossing exists if there are no cusps in the triangle and the minimal fiber genus in a neighborhood of the triangle is at least 2.\end{prop} \begin{proof}Figure~\ref{triangle} depicts the closure $\Delta$ of a neighborhood of a triangle of fold arcs.
 Foliate $\Delta$ by a family of vertical paths, each of which can be considered the target of a member of a one-parameter family of Morse functions.
 There are four cases, according to the number $n$ of fold arcs that have the central triangle on their lower-genus sides.
 In all cases, the restriction of the map to the preimage of each leaf is a Morse function with three critical points and two or three critical values.
-The depicted $R_3$ deformation can be thought of as affecting the vertical order of the critical values of these Morse functions in various ways.
-For any $R_3$ deformation, we let the disk $\Delta$ be the closure of a regular neighborhood of the triangle formed by the three fold arcs, with $f_0(\varphi_0)$ coinciding with $A$.
+The depicted Reidemeister-3 fold crossing can be thought of as affecting the vertical order of the critical values of these Morse functions in various ways.
+For any Reidemeister-3 fold crossing, we let the disk $\Delta$ be the closure of a regular neighborhood of the triangle formed by the three fold arcs, with $f_0(\varphi_0)$ coinciding with $A$.
 Since the fiber is connected with genus at least 2 over every regular value, the vanishing cycles of any one of the three folds as measured by different reference paths from the some arbitrarily chosen point can be assumed to be equal by appropriate choice of horizontal distribution, not just isotopic.
 Example~\ref{r3ex} shows why this is a necessary assumption.

 The case $n=3$ can be satisfied as in Proposition~\ref{r2prop}(\hyperlink{r2prop(3)}{3}): though they would be intersections between two surfaces in a 4-manifold, intersections between the ascending manifold of $A$ and the descending manifold of $B$ or $C$ are not generic.